jessamynsmith/DOL-ILAB/readme.md

 The development language is Python 2.7.9.
 The core data standard used is XML.
 MySQL is the database used.

-The mission of this project is to convert the data provided by the Office of Forced and Child Labor (in DOL), hereafter called OFCL) to machine-readable forms.
+The mission of this project is to convert the data provided by the Office of Forced and Child Labor (in DOL), hereafter called OFCL, to machine-readable forms.

 The data provided by OFCL is:
 - Three excel spreadsheets, which contains 1) goods, 2) products, 3) master data for the countries monitored by OFCL